open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 The Analog IO tab allows you to configure the Analog IO on the breakout board.
 The Analog IO can be used to stream analog data from external devices.

-Analog data is saved as a separate data stream, and can be visualized using the "LFP Viewer" plugin.
+Analog data is saved as a separate data stream, and can be visualized using the :ref:`lfpviewer` plugin.
 There are twelve analog channels available, and all channels are always enabled to record data.
 The analog data is streamed at 25 kHz.